SamMed05/sm_blog/_posts/2024-04-23-the-future-of-creativity-with-ai.md

 Keeping in mind the context of what I've said in the previous examples, I'm slightly worried about something.
 I fear that from now on, in the face of the seemingly infinite possibilities that the generative AI models are going to offer (from text to image generation), humans will start to encounter fewer limits and obstacles due to imprudent automation.
 This will cause a decline in the number of people with experience and proficiency in creative skills, which are necessary and fundamental to express their ideas to their full potential, and consequently, creative freedom and variety will diminish.

-As AI becomes increasingly proficient at generating content, there's a risk that humans will rely on it too heavily, given our overall laziness, eroding our own creative abilities and technical proficiency in the content we enjoy the most.
+As AI becomes increasingly proficient at generating content, there's a risk that humans will rely on it too heavily, given our natural lazy tendency, eroding our own creative abilities and technical experience.

 Indeed, while AI can simplify some aspects of the creative process, it is important to recognize that true creativity arises from a balanced combination of knowledge, experience, innovation, and an extensive understanding of the fundamental principles of human emotions.

-Although AI will reduce the skill barriers to self-expression (meaning, it becomes easier to make creative work that tries to reflect what someone wants to express), there will be nothing substantial to express about oneself without first having acquired relevant experience with traditional means (the "old" way).
+Although AI will reduce the skill barriers to self-expression (meaning, it becomes easier to make creative work that attempts to reflect what someone wants to express), there will be nothing substantial to express about oneself without first having acquired relevant experience in the "hard" (traditional) way.

-Picture an independent, beginner filmmaker who relies on AI to make a movie.
-Let me give him a name, like John, for the sake of clarity.
+Picture an independent, beginner filmmaker, let's call it _John_, who relies on AI to make a movie.
 In the hypothetical situation that John lacks the technical (and non-technical) expertise and experience of professionals, the AI would handle the various aspects of filmmaking for him, while John would feel empowered to focus more on creative storytelling and his artistic vision.
 However, being so inexperienced, John would not be able to make an interesting, non-trivial or even decent movie, because lacking knowledge leads to a barely decent creation at best.

 You could argue that a **_filmmaker doesn't need to know all the tools and technical details in order to make great movies_**.
 After all, a team of other people or AI tools would handle the technical part for him.